-As a two-time cancer survivor and father of two kids with Crohn’s disease, I know that health care is a human right—not a privilege for those who can afford it.
+As a two-time cancer survivor and father of two kids with Crohn’s disease, I know that health care must be treated as a human right—not a privilege for those who can afford it.

-At the same time, until we build the political consensus to achieve that big picture change, we have to defend and expand the Affordable Care Act to protect people with pre-existing conditions and lower drug costs.
-That’s why I introduced the STOP GAMES Act, which would prevent drug companies from gaming the system and ultimately help cheaper, generic drugs come to market faster.
+At the same time, until we achieve that big picture change, we have to defend and expand the Affordable Care Act to protect people with pre-existing conditions and lower out-of-control drug costs.
+That’s why I introduced the bipartisan STOP GAMES Act, which would prevent drug companies from gaming the system and help cheaper, generic drugs come to market faster.

 More on Health

 WASHINGTON, D.C. – Today, Congressman Andy Levin (MI-09), member of the House Education and Labor Committee, voted to pass the H.R.
 3310, the PUMP Act, which passed the House by a vote of 276-149.

 WARREN, MI – Congressman Andy Levin (MI-09), released the following statement after the Biden administration announced the extension of the federal eviction moratorium:

 “I commend The White House for realizing that housing is health and issuing an eviction ban in areas with surging COVID-19 cases.
 Any attempt to control the spread of the virus would be all for naught if millions of families are forced into homelessness.

 WASHINGTON, D.C. – Congressman Andy Levin (MI-09), a member of the bipartisan Congressional PFAS Task Force, today voted to pass the H.R.
 2467, the PFAS Action Act of 2021, which passed the House by a vote of 241-183.

 WASHINGTON, D.C. – Congressman Andy Levin (MI-09), a member of the bipartisan Congressional PFAS Task Force, reintroduced his PFAS Safe Disposal Act to protect Michiganders and all Americans from air contamination when PFAS chemicals are destroyed by incineration.